palewire/django-bakery/docs/gettingstarted.rst

     $ python manage.py publish

-You should be able to vist your bucket's live URLs and see the site in action.
+You should be able to visit your bucket's live URLs and see the site in action.
 To make your bucket act more like a normal website or connect it to a domain you control `follow these instructions <http://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html>`_.